 2. Brush your hair

-Another thing that I've learned to try is brushing your hair as much as you can.
-This may not work very well for us fluffy haired girls but before you go to bed make sure to brush through your hair a few times to eliminate any dead hairs and pull on the roots a little bit to get your hair growth started.
-I've also heard if you brush your hair upside down it can be even more effective, haven't incorporated this into my routine.
+Another thing that I've learned is to try brushing your hair as much as you can.
+This may not work very well for us fluffy haired girls, but before you go to bed make sure to brush through your hair a few times to eliminate any dead hairs and pull on the roots a little bit to get your hair growth started.
+I've also heard if you brush your hair upside down it can be even more effective, but I haven't incorporated this into my routine.

 4. Consistent trims

 Many professionals recommend getting consistent trims to keep your hair as healthy as possible, even though this seems rather counterintuitive since the goal is to get it even longer.
 This helps you ensure that as your hair grows it's not getting split ends so it's both long and healthy.

 There are many out on the market and honestly, any is better than none.
 Applying a heat protectant before using a curler or straightener can save you from having damaged and broken hair that will inevitably need to get cut.
 If you can avoid using heat products at all, then that's even better.
 I only use heat tools for special occasions now, to try to save myself from split ends.
 My favorite heat protectant is Garnier Fructis Flat Iron Perfector.
 Another heat protectant many people swear by is the Chi 44 Iron Guard.